Service overview

 Plans

-If your project requires plans, they must follow plan requirements.
+Your application requires plans, and they must follow the plan requirements.

 Contractor